 - large deep frying pan, or cast iron skillet

-- 1 tsp coarse sea salt, or flakey sea salt
+- 1 teaspoon coarse sea salt, or flakey sea salt

 - 3-5 lbs beef chuck roast

-- 1 tbsp neutral oil, such as canola
+- 1 tablespoon neutral oil, such as canola

 - 2 small sprigs fresh thyme